mjh-sakh/jitouch_on_big_sur/README.md

 ```

 ### Handling load error
-If you see error `Load failed: 5: Input/output error` at the end, then some work around needed to load `.plist` file for the first tiem.
+If you see error `Load failed: 5: Input/output error` at the end, then some work around needed to load `.plist` file for the first time only.
 See [here](https://www.reddit.com/r/MacOS/comments/kbko61/launchctl_broken/).
 The easiest way for me was via [LaunchControl](https://www.soma-zone.com/LaunchControl/).

 # All commands together
 You can run below if you trust me 😁